A.A. Gill on dinner parties

 A queue outside a restaurant is a potent thing.
-And they’ve multiplied of late.
-I’ve noticed in my neck of the woods there are lines forming in unexpected places.
+I’ve noticed in my neck of the woods there are lines forming everywhere.
 There’s that ramen cafe just around the corner, a Thai hole-in-the-wall at the top end of Bourke, and dumplings in a grubby laneway off Collins.
-Melbourne’s…
+Melbourne’s weather might change by the moment, but…

 The innocence of peas